BioDataClubKit/BioDataClubKit.github.io/lessons.md

 layout: single
 ---

-Here are past topics and lessons from BioData Club.
+Here are past topics and workshops from BioData Club.
 If you want us to do another workshop, please let us know!

 # Workshops